amitamrutiya/amit-portfolio/README.md

 ## Features

-- About Me: Learn more about me and my skills.
+- About Me: Know more about me and my skills.
 - Projects: Check out the projects I've worked on.
 - Contact: Get in touch with me.